Higher-Order Corrections to Quantum Observables in $h\to WW^*$: Density Matrix Projection and Entanglement

 For completeness, we also apply this projection method to $h\to e^+e^-\mu^+\mu^-$ channel, where the reconstructed density matrix exhibits significantly larger negative eigenvalues.
-The results for the original density matrix for $h\to e^+ \nu_e \mu^- \bar{\nu}_{\mu}$ are taken from~\cite{Goncalves:2025qem}.
-In~\autoref{fig:CboundsNLO_proj} (bottom panel), we show the corresponding concurrence bounds and Frobenius norms.
-The large differences between the original and projected results for $h\to e^+e^-\mu^+\mu^-$ further underscore that the two-qutrit interpretation of this system is challenged by higher-order corrections.
+The results for the original density matrix for the $h\to e^+e^-\mu^+\mu^-$ channel are taken from Ref.~\cite{Goncalves:2025qem}.
+In~\autoref{fig:CboundsNLO_proj} (bottom panel), we show the corresponding concurrence bounds and relative Frobenius norms.
+The sizable differences between the original and projected results for $h\to e^+e^-\mu^+\mu^-$ further underscore that the two-qutrit interpretation of this system is challenged by higher-order corrections.